3evils/Evil-Trinity/README.md

 ## Credits

 Thank you to the original coders of U-232.
-Especially BigJoose
+Especially BigJoos

 All Credit goes to the original code creators, and especially to any author for the modifications I selected for Evil-Trinity.